logo

 Anna, Dinsmore Township, Shelby County, Ohio

-David Taylor married Anna Bolen about 1809.
+David Taylor married Anna Bolen before 1810.
 They originally lived in Northumberland County, Pennslvania.

-The family moved to Bath Township, Shelby County Ohio in about 1819.
+The family moved to Fairfield in Bath Township, Shelby County Ohio in about 1819.
 Triplets, Mary Ann Taylor Barr, Jacob Taylor and Elizabeth Taylor were born on August 23, 1819.
-The family appeared in the Ohio Census for 1820 in Bath Township, Greene County.
+The family appeared there in 1820.
 There is a note in the census that the children who were 18 or 20 months old were of one birth.

 census